Spring cleaning your CV

 No doubt you have learnt a lot of skills in your time working or throughout your education and where they are all important, are they going to be relevant to your career now?
 You might have skills that you may need to work on, things change over time and we might need to brush up on our knowledge to stay in the loop with how certain things work.

 If you have things like licences and certificates of achievement included in your skills section, make sure they are in date.
 Some extra qualifications that you do can expire, so give this section a good clear out.

-During your job search you may find that there are some job requirements that you do not have developed knowledge on.
-You can take the time to learn about something new and develop your skills, whatever your current career position.
-Depending on the skill, there can be ways around knowledge gaps.
-This is not necessarily an option if you need to have a specific qualification, but there is always the choice to use the tools you have at home.
+You might even think that now is the right time to learn some new skills and add to the list you already have.
+Have a think about what skills employers are listing on their job specs.
 There are plenty of online courses available that can improve understanding if you need a brush up, or just researching the specific topic and taking some time to read and learn can show the employer that you are really devoted to the job already.

 The information on your CV should be concise and to the point!
 It’s not an essay, it’s a summary, so make sure that is shown throughout.
 It’s easy to get carried away when writing about something that interests you, so make sure once you have finished your CV, to go back and re-read what you have done.
 Make sure the language used throughout in consistent and professional.

 Include everything that they ask for.
 This means, if they have asked for GCSE’s or O-level results, you include them.
 Although these aren’t relevant to a lot of jobseekers anymore, they might be to the employer so read their job description properly and do everything they ask as part of the application process.
 This includes sending them the document in the format they have asked for.

 Your layout might be outdated as well.
 Have a look around at example CV’s and see what they look like now.
 There are loads of templates available online to help you if you’re clueless about this type of thing.